 - Fact 12 - The Navajo were formerly a nomadic tribe in brush shelters called hogans.
 The Navajo settled among the Pueblo and also assimilated with the Shoshone and the Yuma

 - Fact 13 - The Pecos are an extinct Peublo tribe who by the Glorieta Creek and the Pecos River.
 They inhabited a fortified village and were renown as traders.
 They traded slaves, buffalo hides, flint, and shells for pottery, crops, textiles, and turquoise at first with the Apaches and later with the Spaniards and Comanche.

 - Fact 14 - The Ute tribe were members of the Shoshone people of Utah, Nevada, Colorado and New Mexico.
 They are believed to be related to the Aztecs.
 They were feared as fierce, nomadic warriors

 - Fact 15 - The Pueblo lands extended from S Utah and S Colorado into Arizona, New Mexico, and adjacent territory in Mexico.
 The Pueblo became hostile and then revolted against the Spanish.
-Their resistance to the Spanish ended in a mass execution of Native Americans by Coronado.
+Their resistance to the Spanish ended in a mass execution of Indians by Coronado.
 The term pueblo is also used for the villages occupied by the Pueblo

 Pueblo, New Mexico